tekknolagi/tekknolagi.github.com/_posts/2025-08-21-linear-scan-lifetime-holes.md

   cur.location ← new stack location
 ```

+Note that this begins to depart from strictly linear linear scan: the
+`inactive` set is bounded not by the number of physical registers but instead
+by the number of virtual registers.
+Mössenböck2002 notes that the size of the
+set is generally very small, though, so "linear in practice".

 I left out the parts about register weights that are heuristics to improve
 register allocation.
 They are not core to supporting lifetime holes.
 You can
 add them back in if you like.